satyamsah/golang-docker/readme.md

 2. `sudo docker build -t single-file-wc .`

 3. `sudo docker run --name single-file-wc-ctr -p 9080:9080 single-file-wc`.

 This is running in non-deamon mode for troubleshooting and log analysis.

-4. I exposed the outputfile as a web service.
+4. Accesing the output: I exposed the outputfile as a web service.
 So, Open browser and type :
    `http://localhost:9080/`

 5. Optional: The output will dynamically generated in the docker container in the `output` directory.Enter into the container using following command: